sambanova/ai-starter-kit/utils/guardrails/README.md

 # Before you begin

-To use this in your application you need a guardrails LLM, we recommend to use the Meta LlamaGuard2 8B as guardrail model from SambaStudio bundle.
+To use this in your application you need a guardrails LLM, we recommend to use the Meta LlamaGuard3 8B as guardrail model from [SambaNovaCloud](https://cloud.sambanova.ai/) models.

 ## Clone this repository